Joe Gadston: Club career

-Management and coaching career
+Managerial and coaching career

-Gadston had a spell as player-manager of Ruislip Manor.
+Gadston had a spell as player-manager of Ruislip Manor and as manager of Hanwell Town, whom he managed to the 1983–84 London Spartan League Senior Division championship.
 He subsequently served as general manager of Swanage Town & Herston and later returned to Brentford as Football in the Community Officer.

-Personal life
+Personal life and death

 Gadston worked as a coach at a sports centre in Southall between 1966 and 1968.
 He later became a businessman and launched a company to launch and operate Exeter City's St James Park stadium.
-Gadston runs a holiday apartment business in Dorset and serves the community by running a youth football club and a ping pong tournament for pensioners.
-He taught sport at Sunninghill Preparatory School in Dorchester until July 2014.
+Gadston also served as a director at Exeter City between 1999 and 2002.
+He ran a holiday apartment business in Dorset and served the community by running a youth football club and a ping pong tournament for pensioners.
+Gadston taught sport at Sunninghill Preparatory School in Dorchester until July 2014.

+After a long battle with Parkinson's disease, Gadston died in January 2026, at the age of 80.